 If they feel like they had to work for it, even just a little bit, they will feel satisfied.

-Puzzle games like The Nodus are tricky because if the early puzzles are too easy for veteran puzzlers, they will give up.
+Puzzle games like Puzzledorf are tricky because if the early puzzles are too easy for veteran puzzlers, they will give up.
 If the early puzzles are too hard for non-gamers, they will give up.
-What I found is, though, that if they had to pause and think about the answer to those early puzzles, even if just for a moment, they were satisfied, so long as the next puzzle was harder, and the later puzzles challenging enough for everyone.
+What I found is, though, that if players had to pause and think about the answer to those early puzzles, even if just for a moment, all players were satisfied.

 So to summarize the key points of this article: